ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-12-sync-your-fork.md

 published: true
 tags: [software development, git, github]
 description: |
-    Fetching upstream is fun, but it doesn't do what I wanted to do.
-So here's how I do it.
+    Github's Fetch Upstream button is fun, but it doesn't do what I actually wanted to do&mdash;so here's how I do it.
 excerpt: |
-    Fetching upstream is fun, but it doesn't do what I wanted to do.
-So here's how I do it.
+    Github's Fetch Upstream button is fun, but it doesn't do what I actually wanted to do&mdash;so here's how I do it.
 ---

 TL;DR&mdash;here's [what I'll do](#what-i-do).